What is a Counsellor?

 All counsellors need to take an impartial and non-judgemental position, providing clients with a safe space to feel confident and comfortable talking about their problems.
 The purpose isn’t to give advice, it’s to guide clients in a certain direction to help them overcome their challenges and see things in a different light.

-- Establish a relationship of trust and respect with clients
+- Build a trusting and respectful relationship with clients

-- Actively listen to client concerns and empathise with their position
+- Actively listen to clients and show empathy

-- Accept without bias the issues raised by clients
+- Remain unbiased towards the issues raised by clients

-- Help clients towards a deeper understanding of their concerns
+- Help clients gain a deeper understanding of their concerns

-- Challenge any inconsistencies in what clients say or do
+- Challenge any inconsistencies in clients’ thoughts or actions

-- Refer clients to other sources of help, as appropriate
+- Refer clients to other sources of help if necessary

 - Attend supervision and training courses

-- Work to agreed targets in relation to client contact
+- Work towards agreed targets for client contact

 According to Glassdoor, the national average salary for a counsellor is £30,239.